Cagayan: Geography

 Situated within the Cagayan Valley region, the province is bounded by the Philippine Sea on the east; on the south by Isabela province; on the west by the Cordillera Mountains; and on the north by the Balintang Channel and the Babuyan Group of Islands.
 About 2 km from the northeastern tip of the province is the island of Palaui; a few kilometers to the west is Fuga Island.
 The Babuyan Group of Islands, which includes Calayan, Dalupiri, Camiguin, and Babuyan Claro, is about 60 nmi north of Luzon mainland.

 The eastern coast forms the northern portion of the Sierra Madre mountain range, while the western limits are generally hilly to low in elevation.
 The central area, dominated by a large valley, forms the lower basin of the country's longest river, the Cagayan.
 The mouth is located at the northern town of Aparri.

 The province of Cagayan comprises an aggregate land area of 9,295.75 km2 which constitutes approximately three percent of the total land area of the country, making it the second largest province in the region.

+The province is also home to the Peñablanca Protected Landscape and Seascape, a 118781 ha protected area in the municipality of Peñablanca that contains Callao Cave.
+In February 2020, the National Museum of the Philippines officially declared Callao Cave an Important Cultural Property.

 Administrative divisions

 Cagayan comprises 28 municipalities and one city divided into three congressional districts.
 It has 820 barangays.
-Tuguegarao City (as of December 18, 1999) is the provincial capital, regional seat, and center of business, trade, and education and the only city in the province.
+Tuguegarao is the provincial capital, regional seat, and center of business, trade, and education and the only city in the province.